UNCG-DAISY/Instagrain/hardware/v3/README.md

 ---
 ### Major Components

 - Most of the major Components can be ordered from our Adafruit wishlist http://www.adafruit.com/wishlists/543790 additionally there is Digikey links available in the [`BOMv3.csv`]
-  - The Google Coral can be found at https://coral.ai/products/accelerator
   - The recommended microSD card can be bought on Amazon https://www.amazon.com/SanDisk-Extreme-microSDHC-UHS-3-SDSQXAF-032G-GN6MA/dp/B06XWMQ81P/
   - Due to chip shortages in 2021 and 2022, the Raspberry Pi 4 may not be available on Adafruit
 - There are two STEP files that can be sent to Polycase* to order the custom-designed, CNC-machined camera housing (expect 1 to 3 week lead time).
 Polycase should alread have the "setup" complete, which reduces the overall unit cost.